"""pmrf.model

 TypeError

-If the frequency argument is neither a unit string nor ``Frequency``.
+If the frequency argument is neither a unit string nor a ``Frequency`` object.

 """